sarisabban/VaxDesign/README.md

 # VexDesign
-Scripts that autonomously designs a vaccine.
+Scripts that computationally designs a vaccine.
 Authored by Sari Sabban on 31-May-2017 (sari.sabban@gmail.com).

 ## Requirements
 1. Download this script: